 There are several reasons for this including a lack of skills and technology and not employing a data analyst.
-Many businesses are understandably overwhelmed at the sheer volume of their data sets.
-This is where AI offers a huge advantage for processing and understanding data.
+Many businesses are understandably overwhelmed at the sheer volume of their customer data sets.
+This is where AI offers a huge competitive advantage for processing and understanding data.

 Artificial intelligence excels at processing large data sets and spotting trends and patterns in data.
 It can be, therefore, used to gain valuable insights from data and deliver this information in a way that’s easy to understand and use for employees across all levels of the marketing and wider management team.